Tikam02/DevOps-Guide/notes/Dev-ops-Interview.md

  - Revert a file or files to some earlier state
  - Revert the complete project to a previous state

-#### Q: Git is a popular DevOps tool.
+#### Q16) Git is a popular DevOps tool.
 Tell us how you will revert a commit that has already been pushed and made public.
 - A: There are two ways of doing so:

     - By creating a new commit to undo all changes made by the commit that has already been pushed and made public.
 Following command is used for doing so: